FADE: Enabling Federated Adversarial Training on Heterogeneous Resource-Constrained Edge Devices: Related Works

 \section{Related Works}

-\paragraph{Federated Learning} In recent years, Federated Learning (FL) was proposed as a solution to trustworthy and communication-efficient distributed learning~\cite{konevcny2015federated,konevcny2016federated,mcmahan2017communication}.
-Although FL attains high privacy by storing data locally and pushing training to the edge devices, it also suffers from slow and unstable convergence caused by the heterogeneity in both local data (statistical heterogeneity) and devices (systematic heterogeneity)~\cite{kairouz2019advances,li2020federated,li2018federated,wang2020tackling}.
-Many studies have tried to overcome the statistical heterogeneity~\cite{karimireddy2019scaffold,liang2019variance,tang2022fedcor,wang2020federated} and the systematic heterogeneity~\cite{li2021hermes,li2018federated,wang2020tackling}.
-Beyond the heterogeneity, FL is also vulnerable in several kinds of attack, such as model poisoning attack~\cite{bhagoji2019analyzing,sun2021fl} and adversarial attack~\cite{zizzo2020fat}.
-In this paper, we mainly focus on the adversarial attack and try to deal with the challenge in federated adversarial training caused by client-wise heterogeneity~\cite{hong2021federated,shah2021adversarial}.
+\textbf{Federated Learning.} Client-wise heterogeneity is one of the challenges that hinder the practice of Federated Learning (FL).
+Many studies have tried to overcome the statistical heterogeneity in data~\cite{karimireddy2019scaffold,liang2019variance,wang2020federated,tang2022fedcor} and the systematic heterogeneity in hardware~\cite{li2018federated,wang2020tackling,li2021hermes}.
+Beyond the heterogeneity, FL is also vulnerable to several kinds of attack, such as model poisoning attacks~\cite{bhagoji2019analyzing,sun2021fl} and adversarial examples~\cite{zizzo2020fat,shah2021adversarial}.
+In this paper, we mainly focus on the adversarial examples and deal with the challenge in federated adversarial training under client-wise heterogeneity~\cite{hong2021federated}.

-\paragraph{Adversarial Training} Adversarial Training (AT) has been shown to be a effective method for attaining robustness against adversarial samples~\cite{goodfellow2014explaining,madry2017towards}.
-However, to achieve strong robustness, AT requires PGD with multiple iterations~\cite{croce2020reliable}, which consumes large amounts of computational resources.
-Recent studies have explored the possibility of reducing the computation in AT~\cite{shafahi2019adversarial,zhang2019you}, such as replacing PGD with FGSM~\cite{andriushchenko2020understanding,wong2020fast} or using other regularization methods for robustness~\cite{moosavi2019robustness,qin2019adversarial}.
-These methods have been developed for centralized AT but they can additionally be deployed in FL together with FADE to further reduce the computational cost for small edge devices.
+\textbf{Adversarial Training.} AT is well known for its high demand for computing resources, including computing power and memory capacity~\cite{wong2020fast,liu2020adversarial}.
+Several fast AT algorithms have been proposed to reduce the computation in AT~\cite{shafahi2019adversarial,zhang2019you}, such as replacing PGD with FGSM~\cite{andriushchenko2020understanding,wong2020fast} or using other regularization methods for robustness~\cite{moosavi2019robustness,qin2019adversarial}.
+As a complement to these fast AT algorithms, FADE is proposed to reduce the memory requirement in AT, and we leave the combination of FADE and fast AT algorithms to future works.